Anchormen/sql4es/README.md

 ### Concepts

-Since elasticsearch is a nosql database it does not contain the exact relational objects most people are familiar with (like databases, tables and records).
+Since elasticsearch is a NO-SQL database it does not contain the exact relational objects most people are familiar with (like databases, tables and records).
 Elasticsearch does however have a similar hierarchy of objects (index, type and document).
 The conceptual mapping used by sql4es is the following:

 - Database = Index
 - Table = Type